 Lastly, it allows users to access the Oasis faucet to receive daily XOS rewards.
 Users only need to input their wallet address to receive the coins.

-The Oasis Desktop wallet has many of the main features that users need to run masternodes or stake their XOS.
+The Oasis Desktop wallet has many main features for users to run masternodes or stake their XOS.

 They only need to download the wallet from the Oasis website and wait for it to sync with the latest block.
 This can take up to 30 minutes because it downloads the full node onto their computers.